Welcome to Year 5!

 Reading

-We would encourage all children to read widely and frequently, outside as well as in school, for pleasure and information.
-This does not have to be their school reading book, but anything they enjoy (eg. newspapers, TV guides, leaflets, magazines).
+We would encourage all of you to read widely and frequently, outside as well as in school, for pleasure and information.
+This does not have to be your school reading book, but anything you enjoy (eg. newspapers, TV guides, leaflets, magazines).

-It would be helpful if adults could write a comment in their Reading Contact books too.
+It would be helpful if adults could write a comment in your Reading Contact books too.

-Our daily reading lessons focus on the key areas which the children need to know and understand in order to improve their reading comprehension skills.
-We call these skills VIPERS and we use them everyday to help the children become confident close readers of texts, deepening their understanding and enjoyment of a range of challenging texts.
+Our daily reading lessons focus on the key areas which you need to know and understand in order to improve your reading comprehension skills, vocabulary and general knowledge.
+We call these comprehension skills VIPERS and we use them every day to help you become confident close readers of texts, deepening your understanding and enjoyment of a range of challenging texts.
 We will be reading some fantastic books in class this year, all of which are linked to our topics.

 When Liam wins a competition to try out the world’s greatest thrill ride, he and his friend Florida are whisked away to Infinity Park in China by the mysterious Dr Drax.
 The friends find themselves competing for the chance to be sent into space; soon Liam is playing a grown-up in a situation that his dad can’t save him from.